PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 7. Repeat the process for `us-west1-vmseries` by using the `SSH_VMSERIES_REGION2` output value.

-## Verify Configuration
+## Review Configuration

 Confirm the VM-Series and Cloud Routers are connected via BGP peering.
 Then, verify routes are being exchanged over the peering connections.

 >[!NOTE]
 > The Terraform plan creates the Cloud Routers for each region within `vpc1`.
 It also bootstraps the VM-Series with a configuration to automatically establish BGP with the cloud routers.

-### Review VM-Series BGP Configuration
+### VM-Series BGP Configuration
-View the VM-Series BGP configuration and review the progated routes to the Cloud Routers in each region.
+Review the VM-Series BGP configuration including the route exchange with the Cloud Routers.

 1. On each VM-Series, go to **Network → Virtual Routers**.